 2.4.3.3 B Goodison clarified that the GCW glossary needs to integrate multiple definitions available and develop a GCW definition for each physical parameter, reducing the number of variations for the same parameter.
 It was recognized that this is a formidable task, and it needs significant resources; WMO tried it in the past.
 C Fierz noted that the partner communities need to be involved, to get their buy on, to ensure success.

-2.4.3.4 H Landuit commended the efforts to date, noting that the GCW Glossary is a useful tool.
+2.4.3.4 H Lantuit commended the efforts to date, noting that the GCW Glossary is a useful tool.
 He noted that people need to be made aware of it.
 He also recommended that the site gets a DOI to be citable.
 Although a compilation of many resources, it has become a resource in itself. [action] J Key was encouraged to monitor the access, to show its utility. [action]

 2.4.3.5 C Xiao shared with the participants the Glossary of Cryosphere Science and English-Chinese dictionary of cryosphere science (Chinese and English) published in print, in China.
-J Key asked to have them digitized and linked to the GCW website.
+J Key asked if there were electronic versions that could be linked to the GCW website.
 C Xiao will provide feedback if approved and when they can be posted. [action]

 2.5 GCW Observing System: Data Exchange